Neanderfunk/r3s-nrw/content/impressum.md

-# Impressum
+# Imprint
-Der "RemoteRheinRuhrStage-2020" ist ein Projekt des [Förderverein Freifunk im Neanderland e.V.](https://www.neanderfunk.de)
+The "RemoteRheinRuhrStage-2020" is a project of the [Förderverein Freifunk im Neanderland e.V.] (https://www.neanderfunk.de)

-## Angaben gemäß § 5 TMG:
+## According to § 5 TMG:

 **Förderverein Freifunk im Neanderland e.V.**
   Kirschbaumstr.
 16